A principal source of advice, support and information on psoriasis and psoriatic arthritis

 Yes, there are many forms of treatment for psoriasis, which range from those you apply to the skin (topical) to tablets, and more recently injectable therapies, See Treatments for Psoriasis.

 Many people who have psoriasis find that the sun and artificial ultraviolet light (UV) helps to improve their skin’s appearance.
 For some the change is dramatic.
 Be aware that exposure to the sun and artificial UV therapy can cause damage to the skin.
-For further information see Psoriasis and the Sun and Psoriasis and Phototherapy.
+See Psoriasis and the sun and Psoriasis and phototherapy

 Your general practitioner or dermatologist will be best placed to advise you and keep you informed of all current and new treatments available and to recommend the best treatment programme for you personally.